meenie/munee/README.md

 ### Handling CSS ###

-All CSS is automatically compiled through LESS and cached, there is nothing extra that you need to do.
-Any changes you make to your CSS, even LESS files you have `@import` will automatically recreate the cache invalidate the client side cache and force the browser to download the newest version.
+All LESS files are automatically compiled through `lessphp` and cached, there is nothing extra that you need to do.
+Any changes you make to your CSS, even LESS files you have `@import` will automatically recreate the cache, invalidate the client side cache, and force the browser to download the newest version.

+If you would like to run **all css** through `lessphp`, then you will need to pass the `lessifyAllCss` parameter into the `Request` class when you instantiate it:

+    echo \munee\Dispatcher::run(new munee\Request(array('css' => array('lessifyAllCss' => true))));

 **One Request For All CSS**